menu

 Demographics

-In terms of college education, Lakota - McVille is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.59% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Lakota - McVille is somewhat higher than in the average US city of 21.84%: 28.59% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Lakota - McVille in 2022 was $37,130, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,520 for a family of four.
 However, Lakota - McVille contains both very wealthy and poor people as well.